Skip to content

 What it runs

-Across the two nodes, the cluster runs around a dozen LXC containers, all Linux.
+Across the two nodes, the cluster runs around fifteen LXC containers, all Linux.
 The services I actually use every day:

 …and a handful of others.